GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 - Quantitative Polymerase Chain Reaction (qPCR): This method amplifies and quantifies microbial DNA to identify a wide range of pathogens and markers in the gut.

-How accureate is the GI-Map test?
+How accurate is the GI-Map test?

 The GI-MAP uses quantitative polymerase chain reaction (qPCR), a highly sensitive and specific method for detecting microbial DNA.
 This molecular technology amplifies even small amounts of DNA, making it more accurate than traditional culture-based tests, which often miss certain microbes, especially those that can’t grow outside the body.